Default outbound access in Azure

 NAT gateway is the recommended approach to have explicit outbound connectivity.
 A firewall can also be used to provide this access.

 Public connectivity is required for Windows Activation and Windows Updates.
-It is recommended to set up an explicit form of public outbound connectivity.
+It's recommended to set up an explicit form of public outbound connectivity.

 Default outbound access IP doesn't support fragmented packets.